 Left Luggage and Cheap Goods at the Eckero Market

 In the Eckero Market, I almost bought a wristwatch but thankfully regained my senses before reaching the checkout.
 With the case of beer under my arm, we walked back up to the deck which was now thriving with even more people.
 Some younger passengers were seated cross-legged on the floor; others rested against the railings and gazed out into the resplendent and brilliantly white sea.
-An elderly Asian woman, with the endurance and agility of a eight year old child, sat on the metal deck floor with her legs outstretched and a laptop perched on her thighs.
+An elderly Asian woman, with the endurance and agility of an eight-year-old child, sat on the metal deck floor with her legs outstretched and a laptop perched on her thighs.

 Baltic Clearwater Revival

 My lingering memory of our departure from Helsinki is of the hundreds of islands scattered around the southern shores of Finland.
 The entire south coast of the country is comprised of thousands of islands, many lush and inhabited; others simply scant rock formations pointing from the water.
-On the south west tip of Finland near the city of Turku is the archipelago sea, a densely packed myriad of islands that stretch out into the Baltic Sea towards Sweden.
-Sadly, this stunning and beautiful enclave of northern Europe is tinged by tragedy.
+On the southwest tip of Finland near the city of Turku is the Archipelago Sea, a densely packed myriad of islands that stretch out into the Baltic Sea towards Sweden.
+Sadly, this stunning and beautiful enclave of northern Europe is tinged with tragedy.
 In 1994, the MS Estonia en route from Tallinn to Stockholm sank in the early hours of the morning on 28th September and 852 lives were lost.